 Besides spreading issues, you can also spread important norms to guide action.
 There are many norms that are important to promote in society — see Everyday Longtermism by Owen Cotton-Barratt for a discussion in the context of longtermism.

 One nice feature of taking a multiplier strategy is that you can multiply the efforts we mentioned earlier.
 For instance, if you pledge to donate 10% of your income to charity, you might well encourage someone else to do it as well, doubling your impact.
+Or, if you’ve found our advice useful for having a greater impact, you could share our site, or our newsletter, with a friend.
 Leading by example can be powerful, as many of our readers have discovered.
 Cass Sunstein’s research suggests that a few early adopters can sometimes trigger a chain of adoption by many others.

 As another example of a multiplier, it’s often possible to raise more for charity through fundraising than you might be able to donate yourself.
 One easy example is to ‘donate your birthday’.
 Or, if you work at a company with a donation matching scheme, you might be able to encourage other employees to make use of it.

 If you’re interested in effective altruism, then an especially good option in this category is to help run a local effective altruism group and to host events in your area or workplace groups.
 It’s often possible to get several other people interested in having a big impact, doing several times as much good as you might do by yourself.

 If you’re still at university, you have especially good opportunities to reach people.
 We know several cases of people who seemed to have more impact by running a student group part-time than they did in their first years of work.